Highway 1, my favourite drive, wrapped around the California coastline

 Before I returned to Singapore, she asked me out for tea.
 I can't recall the words we exchanged that day, but I will never forget her parting gift.
 As we stepped out of the café into the street, she handed me a huge bag of Meyer lemons.
 "I know you love these," she said, with a soft smile.
 They were from the tree in her garden.

-Anyone can memorise and recite the instructions to get a student into whatever asana.
+Anyone can memorise and recite instructions to guide a student into any asana.

-But if that were indeed true, we could just play tape recordings of those instructions for every yoga class.
+But if that were enough, we could simply play a recording for every yoga class.

-It was her presence and energy that transformed and elevated our time together into a practice that soothed my nerves, renewed my spirit and prepared me for life outside the studio.
+Her presence and energy transformed our time together, turning practice into something that soothed my nerves, renewed my spirit, and prepared me for life beyond the studio.

-As she gave of herself to me, so do I to my students.
+As she gave to me, so do I to my students.

 PART TWO: HOW DID I GET INTO PILATES?

-The reason I became a yoga teacher was because my teacher in California met me at a time in my life when I was broken.
-When we practised together, time slowed down, and my spirit felt calm and grounded.
+I became a yoga teacher because my teacher in California met me at a time when I was broken.
+Practising with her, time slowed, and my spirit felt grounded and calm.

-My wish is to embody this same calmness, stability and awareness -- and bring it to my students, whether in yoga or Pilates.
+My wish is to bring this same strength, stability, and awareness to my students, whether in yoga or Pilates.

 𝘚𝘵𝘩𝘪𝘳𝘢 𝘴𝘶𝘬𝘩𝘢𝘮 𝘢𝘴𝘢𝘯𝘢𝘮: The posture should be steady & comfortable 💗🙏🏼